plonzari/blog/_posts/2021-06-19-The-interviewer's-solution.md

             - living
 ---

-Recently a very interesting problem came to my attention.
-It is extremely interesting given that it can have practical applications for many real life decisions.
+Recently the "secretary problem"  came to my attention.
+It is extremely interesting given that it can have practical applications for many real life decisions and the solution seems counterintuitive to me.

 Suppose that you have to find a good candidate for a job.
 The candidates are interviewed one at a time, each interview has a fixed cost $$c$$ and each candidate can give a gain $$X_i$$ to your firm, drawn